stacygaudreau/raytracer/docs/design.md

 ### `RenderPool`

-Manages a pool of threads to provide concurrent rendering.
+Manages a pool of RenderWorkers to provide concurrent rendering.
 Accepts tiles to render and allows reconfiguring pool attributes, and reporting information about running jobs and other metrics.

 The threads are dumb; they simply ask the scheduler for the next `RenderTile` and run it.